Theme

 Where it fits

-This belongs in the benchmark and dataset layer rather than the model, app, or agent layer.
+Open it as part of the benchmark and dataset layer rather than the model, app, or agent layer.
 It is most relevant to readers following AI evals, safety research, model oversight, and monitoring methods.

 Reporting note